-- (a) The benefits of a worker who incurs an injury must be based on the worker's wages at the time of injury; - (b) The benefits of a worker who incurs an occupational disease must be based on the worker's wages at the time there is medical verification that the worker is unable to work because of the disability caused by the occupational disease.
-If the worker is not working at the time that there is medical verification that the worker is unable to work because of the disability caused by the occupational disease, the benefits must be based on the worker's wages at the worker's last regular employment;

-- (c) The benefits of a worker who was employed in multiple jobs at the time of injury, and who is eligible for supplemental disability under ORS 656.210(2)(b) and OAR 436-060-0035, must be based on the worker's earnings from all eligible subject employment under OAR 436-060-0035; - (d) For a worker with a cyclic schedule, the cycle must be considered to have no scheduled days off; and - (e) When a work shift extends into another calendar day, the date of injury used to determine the wage under this section is the date the employer used for payroll purposes.
+- (a) The benefits of a worker who incurs an injury must be based on the worker's wages at the time of injury and may include regular wages, irregular wages, or both; - (b) The benefits of a worker who incurs an occupational disease must be based on the worker's wages at the time there is medical verification the worker is unable to work because of the disability caused by the occupational disease and may include regular wages, irregular wages, or both.
+If the worker is not working at the time there is medical verification the worker is unable to work because of the disability caused by the occupational disease, the benefits must be based on the worker's wages at the worker's last regular employment; - (c) The benefits of a worker who was employed in multiple jobs at the time of injury, and who is eligible for supplemental disability under ORS 656.210(2)(b) and OAR 436-060-0035, must be based on the worker's earnings from all eligible subject employment under OAR 436-060-0035; - (d) For a worker with a cyclic schedule, the cycle must be considered to have no scheduled days off; and - (e) When a work shift extends into another calendar day, the date of injury used to determine the wage under this section is the date the employer used for payroll purposes.

-(4) Rate of compensation, irregular wages.
+(4) Calculation of irregular wages.

-If a worker receives irregular wages, or receives earnings that are not based on wages alone, the insurer must calculate the worker's rate of compensation under section (3) of this rule based on the weekly average of the worker's total earnings for the period up to 52 weeks before the date of injury or verification of disability caused by occupational disease.
+If the worker receives irregular wages, the insurer must calculate the worker's irregular wages to determine the worker's average weekly wage based on the weekly average of the worker's irregular wages for the period up to 52 weeks before the date of injury or verification of disability caused by occupational disease, subject to the following:

-(a) As used in this section:

-- (A) "Total earnings" means all wages, salary, commission and other remuneration for services rendered under the worker's wage earning agreement with the employer. - (Ai) The insurer must include a reasonable value of any in-kind considerations as part of total earnings only if the considerations will not continue during the period of disability. - (Bii) The insurer must not include expenses incurred due to the job and reimbursed by the employer (e.g., meals, lodging, per diem, equipment rental) as part of total earnings. - (B) "New wage earning agreement" means the worker's wage earning agreement changed for reasons other than only a change in rate of pay, including but not limited to a change of hours worked or a change of job duties.
-A job assignment from a temporary service provider or worker leasing company as defined in OAR 436-050 is not considered to be a new wage earning agreement. - (b) If, on the date of injury or verification of disability caused by occupational disease, the worker had been employed by the employer at injury for four weeks or more, the insurer must average the worker's total earnings for the period up to 52 weeks of employment before the date of injury or verification of disability caused by occupational disease, subject to the following: - (A) The insurer may not include any gap in employment earnings of more than 14 days that was not anticipated in the wage earning agreement, when calculating the average earnings; and
+- (a) As used in this section: - (A) "New wage earning agreement" means the worker's wage earning agreement changed for reasons other than only a pay rate change, including but not limited to a change of hours worked or a change of job duties.
+A job assignment from a temporary service provider or worker leasing company as defined in OAR 436-180 is not considered to be a new wage earning agreement. - (B) "Pay rate change" means an increase or decrease in a previously established pay rate. - (b) If, on the date of injury or verification of disability caused by occupational disease, the worker had been employed by the employer at injury for four weeks or more, and the most recent new wage earning agreement had been in place for four weeks or more, the insurer must average the worker's irregular wages for the period up to 52 weeks of employment before the date of injury or verification of disability caused by occupational disease, subject to the following: - (A) The insurer must exclude any gap in earnings of more than 14 consecutive calendar days that was not anticipated in the wage earning agreement; - (B) If the worker began work under a new wage earning agreement in the 52 weeks before the date of injury or verification of disability caused by occupational disease, and there has been no pay rate change since the beginning of that work, the insurer must average irregular wages only for the weeks worked under the most recent wage earning agreement; and